iamzhaihy/udacity-fend-cat-clicker/README.md

 ### What is this?

 This a project for Udacity Front-end Nanodegree.
 It is a practice of separating concerns (View, Model, \*).
 This project is pretty simeple: choose a cat, click a cat, and see the number changes.
 You can also change whatever you want in the Admin option!
-You can try this live demo here [Cat Clicker!](https://iamzhaihy.github.io/udacity-fend-cat-clicker/)
+You can try this live demo [Cat Clicker!](https://iamzhaihy.github.io/udacity-fend-cat-clicker/)